hmrc/self-assessment-api/public/api/conf/2.0/scenarios/stateful-se-submit.md

 <p>Scenario simulations using Gov-Test-Scenario headers is only available in sandbox environment.</p>
 <p>You will need to add a self-employment business in the sandbox environment before making a request.
-This endpoint will return the previously submitted data.</p>
+This endpoint will store the data submitted.</p>
 <table>
     <thead>
         <tr>